-- 1. Purpose: We are clear about the purpose of our company and actively pursuing our purpose or cause with enthusiasm. - 2.
-Values: We hold ourselves accountable to our clearly defined values and use them to make decisions and guide our behavior. - 3.
-Security: We have a business model that adds unique value to our customer base and provides for our well-being. - 4.
+- 1. Purpose: We are clear about the purpose of our company and actively pursuing our purpose with enthusiasm. - 2.
+Values: We use our clearly defined values to make decisions while holding ourselves accountable to our purpose and values. - 3.
+Security: We have an innovative business model that adds unique value to a sufficient market and customer base that is providing for our well-being. - 4.
 Talent: We have the right people in the right positions to perform at our best easily and consistently. - 5.
-Excellence: We have sufficient time and resources to perform our responsibilities with excellence while managing a healthy level of stress. - 6.
-Trust: We have a strong level of trust in all directions employees ideaders, leaders in our people, between departments, and with our regular external partners. - 7.
-Learning: We have a strong learning environment that involves open, honest, respectful communication that highlights what is working, while effectively addressing what needs improvement. - 8.
-Openness: We are having all the conversations necessary to advance our organization to the next level of positive impact on our community's well-being.
+Excellence: We habitually manage a healthy level of stress and have sufficient time to perform our responsibilities with the excellence required to achieve our goals. - 6.
+Trust: We have a strong level of trust in all directions employees in our leaders, leaders in our people, interdepartmentally, and anyone we work with regularly. - 7.
+Learning: We have a strong learning environment that involves open, honest, respectful communication that highlights what is working while effectively addressing what needs improvement. - 8.
+Openness: We are having all the conversations necessary to advance our company to the next level of positive impact on our community's well-being.